 Actions under the Federal milk order program are subject to the Regulatory Flexibility Act which seeks to ensure that the regulatory and informational requirements are tailored to the size and nature of small businesses.
-For the purposes of the Federal order program, a dairy farm is considered a "small business" if it has an annual gross revenue of less than \$750,000, and a dairy products manufacturer is a "small business" if it has fewer than 500 employees.
-For purposes of determining a handler's size, if the plant is part of a larger company operating multiple plants that collectively exceed the 500-employee limit, the plant will be considered a large business even if the local plant has fewer than 500 employees.
-Interested persons are encouraged to submit proposals that carry out the intent of the Regulatory Flexibility Act.
+For the purposes of the Federal order program, a dairy farm is considered a small business if it has an annual gross revenue of less than \$3.75 million.
+A dairy products manufacturer is a small business if it has fewer than the number of employees listed in the chart below: